Skip navigation

 Key findings

-North America maintains the highest 5G subscriptions penetration globally, expected to reach 79 percent at the end of 2025.
+North America currently has the highest 5G subscriptions penetration globally, reaching 79 percent at the end of 2025.

-North East Asia is expected to have the second-highest 5G subscription penetration globally at the end of 2025, at 61 percent.
+In 2031, Western Europe is expected to have the highest 5G subscription penetration globally at 95 percent.

 Figure 6: Mobile subscriptions by region and technology